Supported by Bristol SU

 Following the successful organisation of our panel discussion, 'Overcoming Education Barriers and Achieving Diversity' in 2018 and after considerable interest expressed by the participants, in 2019 we successfully established the society “Unity and Diversity in Law” at the University of Bristol.

-2) Making the legal profession more diverse and inclusive
+2) A more diverse and inclusive legal profession

 Our efforts are centred around our desire to break through the stereotypes of what the 'typical lawyer' looks like.

-We represent students from low-income households, ethnic and religious minorities, diverse sexual/gender identities, students with disability or any other visible or non-visible diversity.
-Our motivation lies in the frustratingly low number of minority groups in the legal profession and the under-representation of these groups in university societies.
+We represent students from low-income households, ethnic and religious minorities, diverse sexual/gender identities, students with disabilities and other diversity strands.
+Our motivation lies in the underrepresentation of these groups in the legal industry as well as in university societies.

 We aspire to empower our members and excite them about their future in the legal profession.
-This is by showing them that there are successful individuals in this industry who have faced the same barriers as they are and have managed to overcome them.
-We differ from other law societies as we are trying to create a constructive platform between law firms and students.
-The latter can voice their concerns about their future, receive opportunities and meet people whom they can directly relate to and have achieved great things in their lifetime.
+We show them that there are successful individuals in this industry who have faced the same barriers how they managed to overcome them.
+We differ from other law societies by creating a constructive platform between law firms and students.
+Students can voice their concerns about their future, receive opportunities and meet people whom they can directly relate to.

 Hear from our Members